Sphaleron and gravitational wave with the Higgs-Dilaton potential in the Standard Model Two-Time Physics

 With the $SP(2,R)$ symmetry, the Higgs-Dilaton potential \cite{kuo2006} has the following form,

-in which $\la, \al $ are dimensionless couplings. $H$ and $\Phi$ are the $SU(2)$ Higgs and Dilaton doublet respectively.
+in which $\la, \al $ are dimensionless couplings.
+The Dilaton $\Phi$ and the Higgs doublet $H$ which are the $SO(4,2)$ scalar fields \cite{bars2006},

 Initially $V(\Phi)$ had no specific form.
 But it is the key to examining EWPT and related quantities \cite{1bars}.
-The minimization process Eq. \eqref{47v} leads to the Higgs and Dilaton fields having non-zero VEV and being linearly proportional to each other \cite{pn, bars2006}.
+The minimization process Eq. \eqref{47v} leads to the Higgs and Dilaton fields having non-zero VEV and being proportional to each other \cite{pn, bars2006}.

-After reducing to 1T, we get the 4D Higgs-Dilaton potential as follows:
+After reducing to 1T \cite{bars2006,phong2022}, we get the 4D Higgs-Dilaton potential as follows:

 in which $v=246$ GeV, $h, d$ scalar fields with zero VEVs.
 When $v(\phi)$ is involved, $h,d$ are not physical fields yet.
 Because $V(h,\phi)$ will contain mixed components between $h$ and $d$.
 Depending on the form of $V(\Phi)$, the diagonalization process will yield physical particles.